 Set the Right Rates

 It’s challenging to decide which rate to set for your services, especially if you live in a low-income area.
-However, a practice is a business like any other, and you need a consistent profit to thrive.
+However, a practice is a business, and you need a consistent profit to thrive.

 These tips can help you determine the most reasonable rates: